bootstrapworld/curriculum/lessons/correlations/langs/en-us/slides.md

 {layout="Investigate"}
 # Correlations have _Direction_

-- Complete @printable-exercise{pages/identifying-form.adoc} and focus __just on the second question__, determining whether each of the relationships they previously identified as linear is positive or negative.
+Complete @printable-exercise{pages/identifying-form.adoc} and focus __just on the second question__, determining whether each of the relationships they previously identified as linear is positive or negative.
-- OPTIONAL: complete the card sort on @opt-online-exercise{https://teacher.desmos.com/activitybuilder/custom/6018cc371c5b92526b6a96d, Identifying Direction}.

 <!--
 Have the class discuss their answers